Does Procedure Stand Alone?

 This paper will be presented at the 2014 Conference on Empirical Legal Studies at UC Berkeley.
 A draft is a available at:http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2468864

-This paper presents empirical findings on motions to transfer under §1404, an area of renewed interests after the Supreme Court’s decision last year in Atlantic Marine Construction Co.
+This paper presents empirical findings on motions to transfer in the wake of last year’s Supreme Court decision in Atlantic Marine Construction Co.
 Inc. v.
 United States District Court for the Western District of Texas.
-Based on an original dataset of roughly 12,000 transfers over the course of the last 15 years, it traces the evolving patterns of inter-district transfers and how doctrinal changes affect the flow of cases between districts.
+Based on an original dataset of roughly 14,500 transfers, it traces the evolving patterns of inter-district transfers and how doctrinal changes affect the flow of cases between districts.

 Transfers under §1404 might be innocent procedural vehicles to realize litigation efficiencies completely divorced from affecting the underlying suits.
 Or transfers under §1404 might chill litigation by vulnerable plaintiffs and exacerbate litigation advantages to the point where litigation outcomes have little connection to the underlying merits of the suit.
 Doctrinally, both of these extremes are imaginable.
 But until we have more empirical answers to how §1404 works in the various Circuits we will simply not know.

 An Empirical Account of How Procedure Shapes the Way Individuals, Corporations, and the Government Litigate.